niclas-thomas/niclas-thomas.github.io/index.md

 # portfolio:  consultancy # the heading for your portfolio and title of your YAML file
 # portfolio_description: consultancy work here

-portfolio: freelance consultant # the heading for your portfolio and title of your YAML file
+portfolio: consultancy # the heading for your portfolio and title of your YAML file
-portfolio_description: onarary contract at UCL with a proven track record delivering high-impact machine learning and statistical contributions to medical research papers.
+portfolio_description: Available on an hourly basis (£70/hr) to assist with the mathematical, statistical and machine learning aspects of your medical research.
+Honarary contract at UCL with a proven track record delivering high-impact machine learning and statistical contributions to medical research papers.
+Please see below for a selection of papers where I have acted as a machine learning and statistical consultant.

 # optional CTA section --------------------------------------------------